kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     echo "---------------------------------------------- time taken $USED seconds"

-Here we use `docker` in combination with the `mysql` client like a function which is extremely elegant and very powerful.
+Here we use `docker` in combination with the `mysql` client like a function which is extremely elegant and very powerful:

     docker exec $db_slave mysql -e "STOP SLAVE; SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1; START SLAVE;"